(719) 328-1616

 Statutory Injunction

-NOTE: ONLY APPLIES TO DISSOLUTION OF MARRIAGE AND LEGAL SEPARATION.
-Upon the other spouse being served, or signing a waiver, in a Colorado divorce or Colorado legal separation case, C.R.S.
+Upon the other spouse being served, or signing a waiver, in a divorce or legal separation (i.e. not an annulment), C.R.S.
 14-10-107(4)(b)(I) puts an automatic injunction in effect which prohibits both spouses from:

 1. Removing the children from Colorado without permission from the other spouse or the family law court.
 Depending upon the children's ages, a Colorado divorce court would typically grant permission to take an out-of-state vacation, but, over the other spouse's objection, chances of relocating permanently while a divorce in Colorado is pending, are slim to none.